 There is no sea in the center of Alacati.
 However, the concept is considered among the hotels offering the best accommodation experience in our country with its boutique stone hotels.
-Each of Alaçatı boutique hotels has more than 400.
+Each of Alacati Hotels has more than 400.
 Also, they have own spirit and story.
-Alaçatı tour starting from the windmills, continues through Kemalpaşa Street and Hacı Memiş Neighborhood.
-In this area, there are full of restaurants, cafes, boutiques, design workshops, and souvenir shops.
+Alaçatı tour starting from the windmills continues through Kemalpaşa Street and Hacı Memiş Neighborhood.
+When talking about this area, there are full of restaurants, cafes, boutiques, design workshops, and souvenir shops.
 Alacati is an hour away from the center of Izmır by private car.

 Çeşme was once one of the two most important destinations of summer tourism with Bodrum.
 Although Çeşme has lost this interest to Alaçatı, it is important to note that Alaçatı is a part of Çeşme.
 Located on the coastline that spans 29 km, Çeşme hosts numerous beaches, each with its own unique texture, thermal facilities, historical and natural beauties.